Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 Before you begin

-You must complete all migration prerequisites before using the migration tool.
+Complete all migration prerequisites to use the migration tool.

 Setting up IAM authorization policies